About the Dog Aging Project

 Who May See Your Personally Identifiable Information

-If we learn that you intend to harm yourself or others, including your dog, we must report that to the authorities.
+The only exception to keeping your identity private would occur if we learn that you intend to harm yourself or others, including your dog.
+We must report that to the authorities.

 Discoveries with Commercial Potential